OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       number of records.
       If a record is attempted to be inserted into a node that is full, then something has to be done to handle this case.

+   overflow bucket
+      In :term:`bucket hashing`, this is the :term:`bucket` into which a record is placed if the bucket containing the record's :term:`home slot` is full.
+      The overflow bucket is logically considered to have infinite capacity, though in practice search and insert will become relatively expensive if many records are stored in the overflow bucket.

    overhead
       All information stored by a data structure aside from the actual